VLunardi/vlunardi.github.io/_pages/about.md

   - /about.html
 ---

 Ciao!
 I'm Valentina.
-Take al look around to find out about my work.
+Take a look around to find out about my work.

 Blobbing is for PHs
 =======